asteroid-lang/asteroid/Using Asteroid.md

 # Using Asteroid

 This document was inspired by Andrew Shitov's excellent book [Using Raku: 100 Programming Challenges Solved with the Brand-New Raku Programming Language](https://andrewshitov.com/wp-content/uploads/2020/01/Using-Raku.pdf).
 Here of course we use Asteroid to solve these programming challenges.
-The OO challenges are due to the [hackerrank.com](https://www.hackerrank.com/domains/java/oop/difficulty/all/page/1) website.
+The OO challenges are lifted from the [hackerrank.com](https://www.hackerrank.com/domains/java/oop/difficulty/all/page/1) website.

 # Table of Contents
 [Chapter: Strings](#chapterstrings)<br>